Skip to main content

 USDA Loan

 USDA mortgage loans were created to promote homeownership in rural areas.
 Like a VA loan, USDA loans come with 0% required down payments for qualifying buyers.
 However, USDA loans have some of the strictest qualification criteria of any government-backed loan.
-You will need to meet income limitations related to your local area and household size to qualify, and your home must be located in a rural area as defined by the USDA
+You will need to meet income limitations related to your local area and household size to qualify, and your home must be located in a rural area as defined by the USDA.

 Closing Assistance Programs

-In addition to down payment and closing cost assistance available through the North Carolina Housing Finance Agency, the town or borough that you’re moving to may also have financial help you can access.
-For example, if you’re soon to become a resident of Greensboro and you demonstrate financial need, you could qualify for up to $15,000 in help with your down payment and closing costs.
+In addition to the down payment and closing cost assistance available through the North Carolina Housing Finance Agency, the town or borough that you're moving to may also have financial help you can access.
+For example, if you're soon to become a resident of Greensboro and you demonstrate financial need, you could qualify for up to $15,000 in help with your down payment and closing costs.
 Explore your new hometown online to learn more about specific programs you may qualify for.

 What are the Mortgage Rates in North Carolina?